-In June and July 2018, we entered into employment agreements with Mr. Kendall, our Chief Executive Officer, and Mr. Maxwell, our then Chief Financial Officer, and an employment agreement with Mr. Barber, our Chief Operating Officer.
+In 2018, we entered into employment agreements with Mr. Kendall, our Chief Executive Officer, and with Mr. Barber, our Chief Operating Officer, and in June 2021 we entered into an employment agreement with Mr. Toth, our Chief Financial Officer.
 These agreements set forth the initial terms and conditions of each executive's employment with us, including base salary, target annual bonus opportunity and employee benefit plan participation.
 These employment agreements provide for "at will" employment.
 The material terms of these employment agreements with our NEOs are described below and are qualified in all respects by the full terms of such agreements.

 (2) Options granted on July 24, 2018.
-These options vest in 36 equal monthly installments beginning on August 31, 2018.
+These options vested in 36 equal monthly installments beginning on August 31, 2018.

 (3) Options granted on August 15, 2018.
-These options vest in 36 equal monthly installments beginning on September 30, 2018.
+These options vested in 36 equal monthly installments beginning on September 30, 2018.